-- clinical, economic, and ethics and equity considerations identified from the RapidAI evidence review - implementation considerations for digital health technologies described in the AI implementation review, including ethics and equity considerations and additional considerations identified for the use of AI-enabled medical devices in Canada.
+- clinical, economic, and ethics and equity considerations identified from the RapidAl evidence review, and - implementation considerations for digital health technologies described in the AI implementation review, including ethics and equity considerations and additional considerations identified for the use of AI-enabled medical devices in Canada.

-To supplement the summary of HTERP's deliberation, CDA-AMC provides a summary of key findings and uncertainties from the reviews (Table 3), organized by the HTA deliberative framework themes: unmet clinical need, clinical value, economic considerations, impacts to health systems, and distinct social and ethical considerations.
+To supplement the summary of HTERP's deliberation, CDA-AMC provides a summary of key findings and uncertainties from the reviews (refer to Error!
+Reference source not found.), organized by the HTA deliberative framework themes: unmet clinical need, clinical value, economic considerations, impacts to health systems, distinct social and ethical considerations.